padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 Now: 2022/08/10 18:04:53 UTC
 ```

 Running `show_membership_service_failure` clearly shows the state of the cluster.
 The **node-06** locator coordinator has declared a network partition with the Split B members listed.
 Unlike `show_all_suspect_node_pairs`, it accurately determined all the unreachable members.
 The `show_all_suspect_node_pairs` discrepency is due to the incomplete log messages being recorded in the log files while the cluster is experiencing the network failure.
-It is important to note that we must use all the available diagnostic tools before deriving a conclusion.
+It is important to note that we must use all the available diagnostic tools before arriving to a conclusion.

 ```bash
 ./show_membership_service_failure